Voxelworld/nd313-camera-final/report/README.md

 Another observation in (ORB, BRISK) are many mission values, caused by a TTC of $\infty$, because in these frames non of the distances has changed, and therefore the denominator in the TTC formular $(1 - d_{curr}/d_{prev})$ is zero.

 #### General Observations

 This is related to a general problem: The **distances of all the matches are very small**.
 Mostly 0, 1 or sqrt(2) pixel.
-To get more reliable measurements the frame rate should be reduced or the camera resolution should be increased.
+To get more reliable measurements the frame rate should be reduced (e.g. via `imgStepWidth`) or the camera resolution should be increased.

 # Appendix A: Generation of figure in FP.5